 Global models

 Our first efforts try to explain the global per capita download volumes by macroeconomic indicators, such as Population (Total), GDP per capita, PPP (current international $) and internet penetration (Fixed broadband Internet subscribers).
-We then try to add variables related to education and research, such as Literacy rate (adult total , % of people ages 15 and above), and School enrollment, tertiary (% gross), Research and development expenditure (% of GDP), Government expenditure per student, tertiary (% of GDP per capita), scholarly research impact, as measured by the aggregate h-index of the country, macro-statistics from the World Bank, and OCDB statistical databases (see supplementary material for detailed data description).
+We then try to add variables related to education and research, such as Literacy rate (adult total , % of people ages 15 and above), and School enrollment, tertiary (% gross), Research and development expenditure (% of GDP), Government expenditure per student, tertiary (% of GDP per capita), scholarly research impact, as measured by the aggregate h-index of the country, macro-statistics from the World Bank, and OCDB statistical databases.
+Descriptive statistics of these variables are in S2 Table.

-If we plot the number of downloads per population per country (colored by continent), we see that there is substantial variation among countries, and between countries of different continents.
+If we plot the number of downloads per population per country (colored by continent), we see that there is substantial variation among countries (Fig 3a), and between countries of different continents (Fig 3b).